 When it’s raffle time, it’s hared not to notice the beautifully wrapped baskets in the Lobby of the Library.
 Patrons may purchase raffle tickets for changes to win one or more baskets.
-Items for the baskets are donated to the Mount Prospect Public Library Foundation (MPPLF) or purchased with donated seed money.
-Raffle proceeds benefit the MPPLF to continue to support Library programs not attainable with tax dollars.
+Items for the baskets are donated to the Mount Prospect Public Library Foundation or purchased with donated seed money.
 The Unbelievable Chocolate Raffle is held in winter and the Fall Classic Raffle is held in the fall.

 Join us for our adult concert series with musical performances throughout the year that everyone will enjoy.
 From cheerful holiday shows to historical performances of some of music’s most well-known pieces to multimedia experiences, these up-close and exciting concerts are guaranteed to get your toes tapping and might even encourage you to clap and sing along!
 Seating is limited for each concert and registration is required.